SteveBarnett/Remixing/_thinking/how-to-be-sick.md

 - I’d never talk to others that way.
 - Here I’m going to offer five other practices I use to cultivate compassion for myself.
 - Disidentify from Your Inner Critic
     - For several years I’ve been working to turn that inner critic into an inner ally who will refuse to disparage me, just as I refuse to disparage those I care about.
 Taming the inner critic is truly an act of self-compassion.
     - The practice that has been most helpful is called disidentifying — that is, not treating the inner critic voice as an authentic, fixed feature of yourself.
     - You’ll recognize that the critic is present because you’ll hear the words should and shouldn’t, and you’ll realize that you’re directing blame at yourself.
 - Craft Phrases That Directly Address Your Suffering
     - Rather than using nonspecific phrases such as “May I be free from suffering,” choose a set of words that speak directly to the specific circumstances that are making you sad, disappointed, or dispirited.
     - If speaking to yourself seems odd, reflect on how your inner critic doesn’t have any trouble speaking words of criticism to you.
 If you can talk to yourself in harsh and self-judgmental ways, there’s no reason not to talk to yourself in soothing, gentle, self-compassionate ways instead.
     - To see if your words are genuinely intended to alleviate your suffering, ask if these are words you’d use to comfort a loved one who shared his or her suffering with you.
     - This has brought me to tears sometimes, but tears of compassion are healing tears.
 - instead of following through on an initial impulse to be generous, I force myself, in this compassion practice, to do the reverse of my initial impulse.
 - The principal feature that Sharon’s practice and my practice share is how, unless we remain vigilant by cultivating awareness — often called “mindfulness” — the mind can talk us into or out of just about anything, no matter how counterproductive or harmful the consequences.
 - Once again, the storyline I’d spun regarding someone else’s motives failed to reflect what was really going on.
 - Patient endurance suggests that, in addition to being patient (that is, serene and uncomplaining), we actively “endure”; we survive difficulties, we face hardship without giving up.
 - Open Your Heart to Your Suffering
 - Sometimes it’s difficult to label stressful mental states without falling prey to aversion,
-- “My heart is big enough to hold this
+- My heart is big enough to hold this
 - Many of us have to overcome a lifetime of conditioning in which we were taught that looking after our own well-being is selfish.
 It’s not.
 We are as worthy of our care and compassion as anyone.

 ### 9 Facing the Ups and Downs of Chronic Illness with Equanimity